-Giving thanks could be good for youNovember 28th, 2013 in Psychology & Psychiatry /
+Giving thanks could be good for youNovember 28, 2013 by Amy Norton, Healthday Reporter in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—Thanksgiving may be an official day of gratitude, but research suggests that if you make time for "thank you" every day, you might enjoy life more.